Settlement agreement solicitors

 Our specialist settlement agreement solicitors will ensure that you secure the best possible outcome as you move forward with your career.

-Making sure you negotiate a settlement agreement with your employer from a position of strength
+Our settlement agreement lawyers particularly experienced in working with and representing employees in high-seniority roles, making sure you negotiate a settlement agreement with your employer from a position of strength.

 - A settlement agreement can be used to end your employment on agreed terms or to resolve an employment dispute.